adrian-moisa/visual-school/09-frameworks/coming-soon.md

 When to go native and when to use a plugin.
 Learning curve, 10000 litle steps, better than 1000 clifs. declare var
+Check the link sometimes libs have similar names.
+Why view encapsulation matters for styles.
+Form builder grilopu control.
+Custom control.
+Adding classes to cmps.
+Why adding from inside is better than writting in the template by hand as attributes.
+Cannot find module
+Sometimes I even need a diffchecker
+Link to diffchecker
+Link to regex edutor
+Link to dillinger
+Conemu
+Powershell
+Basic cmd commands
+There is a lot of hidden knowledge behind code.
+Assume knowledge.
+Expected to be there.
+The less guess work the easier maintenace.
+WHAT WHY.
+Do not put paddings margins in reusable cmps.
+Stick then from top Write styles as if css encapsulation is disabled